Northern Spain Road Trip: Sights & Map

 A complete pintxos evening with 3-4 bars, 2-3 pintxos each, and a glass of Txakoli or red wine costs €35-55 per person.
 This is one of the best deals in fine dining in Europe.

-Three-star restaurants in San Sebastián (for special occasions): Arzak (three stars since 1989, Juan Mari Arzak and daughter Elena), Akelarre (Pedro Subijana, spectacular cliff location), Martín Berasategui (Lasarte, one of the world's top chefs).
+Three-Michelin-starred restaurants in San Sebastián (for special occasions): Arzak (three stars since 1989, Juan Mari Arzak and his daughter Elena), Akelarre (Pedro Subijana, spectacular clifftop location), Martín Berasategui (Lasarte, one of the world's top chefs).
 Tasting menus €280–350 per person, reservations required 2–3 months in advance.

 Monte Igueldo and Monte Urgull: The two hills that frame the bay offer the best photo opportunities.
-Monte Igueldo In the west, it can be reached via a historic funicular railway dating from 1912 (€3 one way) – at the top, there's a small amusement park and the iconic bay panorama.
-Monte Urgull In the east, it can be reached on foot in 20 minutes free of charge; at the top there is a statue of Jesus and a small fortress.
+Monte Igueldo to the west can be reached by a historic funicular railway dating from 1912 (€3 one way) – at the top, there's a small amusement park and the iconic bay panorama.
+Monte Urgull to the east can be reached on foot in 20 minutes free of charge; at the top, you'll find a statue of Jesus and a small fortress.

 Campervan pitches in San Sebastián: